International Psoriasis Council

 Involvement with Other Organization(s)

-Participates in the National Psoriasis Foundation’s (NPF) activities; previous NPF medical board member.
+Dr. Paller participates in the National Psoriasis Foundation’s (NPF) activities and was previously an NPF medical Board Member.